wiggitywhitney/vibe_practice/docs/spider-component-plan.md

 2. Write tests for each chunk in order
 3. Implement components to pass tests
 4. Get approval at each step before proceeding
+5. Create a git commit after tests pass for each chunk